 Pathway 1: The first pathway is to enroll in the traditional Master’s Project Planning course in the winter A semester with Avik Basu.
 This course matches students with a range of projects and builds general team and project management skills.
 Once matched, individual teams work independently with a project advisor and register for variable project credit over the next two semesters, depending on individual students’ work plans.

 Pathway 2: The second pathway is to enroll in a Theme-Based Master’s Project course that also begins in the winter semester.
 In this full-semester course, each course consists of four teams working on projects with a related thematic focus.
 Instead of working independently as a single team, students work collaboratively with three other project teams and an instructor through a structured three-semester course series.
-The series begins with a three-credit winter course on theme-specific content and skills to develop project plans, followed by a two-credit fall course focusing on analysis and synthesis of the summer’s work, and finally a one-credit course during the second winter semester to guide completion of the project, reports and presentations.
+The series begins with a two-credit winter course on theme-specific content and skills to develop project plans, followed by a two-credit fall course focusing on analysis and synthesis of the summer’s work, and finally a two-credit course during the second winter semester to guide completion of the project, reports and presentations.
 This pathway includes a separate application step as there are limited slots for teams, unlike the traditional pathway, which only requires enrollment, and has no such student slot limits.

-Theme-based pathway courses will begin in winter semester of 2024 (finishing winter semester 2025).
-Themes and projects will be shared in fall 2023.
+Theme-based pathway courses will begin in winter semester of 2025 (finishing winter semester 2026).
+Themes and projects will be shared in fall 2024.
 Past themes have included: Water Resources and Communities, Climate and Energy, Conservation and Restoration, Circular Economy and Waste, and Food Systems.

 NOTE: Incoming students are defaulted into the master’s project track and must petition to move to the thesis option with the approval of a faculty member willing to serve as a thesis advisor.
 All students still need to enroll in either EAS 701.888 for the traditional master's project pathway, or EAS 701.*** (course extensions assigned at later date by Registrar for the Theme courses) for the theme-based pathway.

-For more information about traditional master's projects, visit our master's projects page or contact seas-projects@umich.edu.
+For more information about traditional master's projects, visit our master's projects page or contact [email protected].

 Master's Project Course (EAS 701)